 There are numerous efforts or I guess you could call them “experiments” into scaling the coaching experience.
 I’m sure there are more than these, but these are a few that have caught my eye.

 Take Mike Ohoro, who invented a virtual training software called RainmakerVT.
 This very clever software provides a virtual environment where young and old lawyers can put themselves in imaginary situations, like at a cocktail party, and have to make decisions about how to interact with people.
-If the wrong options is decided, the software teaches you why it isn’t the best thing to say or do in that particular situation.
+If the wrong options are decided, the software teaches you why it isn’t the best thing to say or do in that particular situation.
 Rather than scale high-end coaching, Mike is working to scale inexpensive coaching for the masses within law firms.
 I don’t know how widespread the adoptions is, but Mike seems to be gaining some traction.

 David Freeman created a DVD with top CMO’s teaching about important legal topics called the CMO’s Playbook.
 There were sessions on business development, networking, cross-selling along with other topics from some really terrific speakers, some of the best in the industry.
 David was kind enough to share with me some of his materials, and it was all high-quality stuff, but it didn’t catch on because watching a show on DVD, no matter how engaging, won’t keep the attention of busy lawyers.
 I wouldn’t call it a failed experiment because it was used by a number of top firms, but I don’t think it scaled as easily as David was hoping it would.